Sine Waves (Variations on OneSecond), 2024, 35mm, 1125 frames

 Light Reflection on Water(the Seine), Paris, 2021, gelatin silver print, 5 x 7 in.

-Electrophysiological experiments have shown that the neurons in the visual cortex tend to fire in coordinated patterns (synchronize) when exposed to a specific visual stimulus, essentially aligning their activity to the characteristics of the presented stimulus.
-Synchronization often manifests as rhythmic oscillations in neuronal activity, these recorded neural oscillations are subsequently transposed into numerical series that are then processed via Matlab/Fieldtrip and used to compose a new film.
+Electrophysiological experiments have shown that the neurons in the visual cortex tend to fire in coordinated patterns when exposed to a specific visual stimulus, essentially synchronizing their activity to the characteristics of the presented stimuli.
+The rhythmic oscillations in the recorded neural activity are transposed into numerical series that are processed via Matlab /Fieldtrip and used to compose a new film (nn_oxb /eeg_FD).

 Untitled(Neural Network, nn_oxb/eeg_FD), 2024